 Lakhovsky’s Multiwave Oscillator was successfully used in Europe in the 1920s and 1930s, especially in England, Germany, France and Italy.
 The equipment was large, heavy and expensive (relatively speaking).
 It was therefore only used in hospitals.

 The ‘Multiwave Oscillator Therapy’ has been further developed over many years through repeated experiments, improvements and optimization of the equipment.
 Especially through the reactions, advice and experiences (and also research) of people who use the equipment, the current device has come into being.

 The electrical and chemical aspects of the human body, and the relationship between these elements, have been increasingly recognised in recent years.
 There is growing attention for these subjects.
 The phenomenon of electrostress and polarisation is also becoming much clearer and can be discussed.
-On our website you can find a beautiful scientific piece by Prof. Curé.
-All you have to do is log in.
 In conclusion, from experience in practice, more than 80% of all disorders are caused by mental and physical overload due to electrostress.
 We now know that a negative electrical charge depolarises the cell membranes.
 Electricity can be used, just like chemicals, in many different ways for medical purposes.
 Some chemicals are dangerous and harmful, others are useful because of their healing properties.